Musfira-Farooq/git-conflict-demo/README.md

-# git-conflict-demo
-- This line was added remotely from GitHub.
+This line was added remotely from GitHub.